-Despite their splendor, rainbows usually get, “second billing” next to the Falls.
-On any bright sunny day, you are guaranteed A rainbow when you vist Niagara Falls, if you stand in the right spot.
+Despite their splendor, rainbows usually get “second billing” next to the Falls.
+On any bright sunny day, you are guaranteed a rainbow when you visit Niagara Falls if you stand in the right spot.
 When your back is to the sun, rainbows are seen in the mist created by the falling water.
-The sun shines through the water droplets, reflecting light into the colors of the spectrum.
+The sun shines through the water droplets, reflecting light into the colours of the spectrum.

 Because the sun rises in the east, rainbows are seen early in the day from the United States side (the east side) of the border.
 As the sun gets higher during the day, rainbows become visible on the Canadian side (the west side) of the border.